ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 7. Define the primary and secondary name servers, if available.
 These names can be defined or changed later.
 8. Define the default gateway, which is the gateway CIDR or the organization Virtual Data Center network that is attached to the edge.
 9. Define the subnet mask and set the lease time.
 Click **KEEP**.
-10. Repeat the process for additional organization Virtual Data Center networks attached to the edge that requires DHCP services.
+10. Repeat the process for additional organization Virtual Data Center networks that are attached to the edge that requires DHCP services.
 11. Set the DHCP service status to enabled.
 12. Click **Save changes**.